 With greater public awareness, early detection is on the rise and mortality rates are declining.
-Additionally, new advances in medical technology are enabling cancer patients to go on to live active and productive lives after their treatment.
+Additionally, new advances in medical technology are enabling cancer patients to live active and productive lives after their treatment.
 Treatment options may include active surveillance, surgery or radiation.
-However, surgery is the only treatment that actually removes the cancerous prostate from the body.
+However, surgery is the only treatment that removes the cancerous prostate from the body.
 All prostate cancer treatments can affect urinary continence, as well as sexual potency and function.
-Patients should always consult with their doctor for advice on the options that are available to treat their individual condition and what to expect before, during and after treatment.
+Patients should always consult with their doctor for advice on the options available to treat their condition and what to expect before, during and after treatment.

-The da Vinci Surgical System is designed to provide surgeons with enhanced capabilities, including latest high-definition 3D vision and a magnified view.
+The da Vinci Surgical System provides surgeons with enhanced capabilities, including the latest high-definition 3D vision and a magnified view.
 Your doctor controls the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.

 Though it is often called a “robot”, da Vinci cannot act on its own.
 Instead, the surgery is performed entirely by your doctor.
 Together, da Vinci technology allows your doctor to perform complex procedures through just a few tiny openings.
 As a result, you may be able to get back to your normal activities faster – without the long recovery that usually follows open surgery.

 The da Vinci System has been used successfully worldwide in hundreds of thousands of procedures to date.

 Robotic Surgery: The Potential Benefits of The Da Vinci ® Prostatectomy